 So here in this article, we have discussed the factors which you need to consider when buying a DSLR lens or a mirror-less DSLR camera.
 You can also find the difference between a DSLR and mirrorless camera as well.

-DSLR Buying Guide
+Dslr Camera Buying Guide

 I. Things to consider before buying a dslr camera?